joelberkeley/spidr/tutorials/HowSpidrWorks.md

 ## StableHLO: the tensor graph representation

-spidr is loosely designed around [StableHLO](https://openxla.org/stablehlo), a set of operations for machine learning programs with strong compatibility guarantees.
+spidr is loosely designed around [StableHLO](https://openxla.org/stablehlo), a set of operations for machine learning programs offering portability with several compilers and version compatibility guarantees.

-> *__DETAIL__* StableHLO is based on [MHLO](https://github.com/tensorflow/mlir-hlo), and uses [MLIR](https://mlir.llvm.org/) bytecode as a serialization format; MLIR is a sub-project of [LLVM](https://llvm.org/).
+> *__DETAIL__* StableHLO is implemented as an [MLIR](https://mlir.llvm.org/) dialect, and is based on another (deprecated) dialect MLIR-HLO.
+Such dialects are typically "lowered" down to a dialect compiled by the [LLVM](https://llvm.org/) compiler.
+However, no compilers currently do this for StableHLO.
+XLA, for example, simply converts StableHLO to HLO, its own internal graph representation, which is not an MLIR dialect.

 spidr represents each graph as a topologically-sorted stack of `Expr` values, each of which corresponds (almost) one-to-one with a StableHLO operation.
-The primary runtime work of spidr is two-fold: build the stack, then interpret it with FFI calls to the StableHLO API.
+The primary runtime work of spidr is three-fold: build the stack; interpret it as a StableHLO program; compile and execute the StableHLO.
 We'll take you through each of these steps in turn.

 !!!! what about executing the stablehlo, which is runtime work?

 > *__DETAIL__* spidr currently builds XLA rather than StableHLO programs, then converts these into HLO.
 In future, we will build StableHLO directly.
-The XLA and StableHLO APIs are almost identical.
+The XLA and StableHLO APIs are very similar.

 ## The Idris tensor graph